SrijanBadhya/Debsoc/Running the PES Debsoc.md

 I personally say don't judge the club at all.

 - In theory, metrics are useful to judge a club to see whether the systemic change you implemented had any positive effect or not.
-- However, unfortunately, Debsoc is not like a machine learning model where you can instantly see the result of one tweak.
+- However, unfortunately, the soc is not like a machine learning model where you can instantly see the result of one tweak.
 You usually can't even clearly pinpoint the cause of a change in the state of the soc that you see.
 A million different factors affect everything, and the only way to retrospectively decide whether a change was good or bad, is if you can somehow derive that the change directly caused certain impacts.
 - Sure, you can ask people how they felt about a certain change, and take this feeling as a metric.
 The priority is the happiness of the members, more than any results.

 _Common metrics people often take are tournament wins, number of active members, or number of active members in sessions, etc._